-This enchanted instrument is played from a movable console of three keyboards and a pedal board.
+The instrument is played from a movable console of three keyboards and a pedal board.
 The tonal resources of the instrument combine elements of the major schools of organ building throughout history.
-In this way the organ inspires an outstanding musical environment for worship as well as providing a superior means for the performance of the music of great composers.
-It is a highly versatile instrument with a great variety of tone and color and with a wide range of expressiveness necessary for accompaniment and solo work.
-It also has the power to accompany a full congregation.
+In this way the organ inspires a musical environment for worship as well as providing a means for the performance of the music of great composers.

-Though not a huge instrument, Mr. Bethards has met his goal of "elegance achieved through economy of resources."
 The pipes are made of wood, tin, lead, and zinc.
 Woods used in construction of the organ include maple, oak, poplar, and mahagony.
 The console is made of oak and polished walnut and uses polisched ebony drawknobs on brass shanks.
 The keys are of bone and ebony.
-The Schoenstein Electric-Pneumatic System is used throughout.
-The Solid State Capture Combination Action includes 16 memories, 60 pistons, programmable piston range for each memory, 16 crescendo and full organ programs and 5 reversibles.
 It is the hope of the church that this instrument will serve not only the needs of our immediate congregation but also the musical needs of a wider musical community.
 The words of Wolfgang Amadeus Mozart are echoed again: "In my eyes and ears the organ will ever be the King of Instruments."

 Monteith Hall Organ